Biological Safety Cabinet Safety

 A Biological Safety Cabinets (BSC) is an enclosed, ventilated laboratory workspace for safely working with materials contaminated with (or potentially contaminated with) pathogens requiring a defined biosafety level.
 Several different types of BSC exist, differentiated by the degree of bio-containment required.

 The purpose of a BSC is to serve as the primary means to protect the laboratory worker and the surrounding environment from pathogens.
 All exhaust air is HEPA-filtered as it exits the biosafety cabinet, removing harmful bacteria and viruses.
 Most classes of BSCs have a secondary purpose to maintain the sterility of materials inside.
 This is in contrast to a laminar flow clean bench, which blows unfiltered exhaust air towards the user and is not safe for work with pathogenic agents.
 Likewise, a chemical fume hood fails to provide the environmental protection that HEPA filtration in a BSC would provide.
-BSCs are not safe for use for chemical vapors
+BSCs are not safe for use for chemical vapors.

 The selection of a Biological Safety Cabinet is based on the potential hazard of the agent used in the experiment, the potential of the laboratory technique to produce aerosols, and the need to protect the experiment from airborne contamination.
-The similarities and differences in protection offered by the various classes of BSCs and considerations pertinent to BSC selection are provided in the Laboratory Safety Manual.
+The similarities and differences in protection offered by the various classes of BSCs and considerations pertinent to BSC selection are provided in the Laboratory Safety Manual [PDF].

 Contact the university’s Biological Safety Officer regarding the proper selection of a biological safety cabinet.